 Recent studies about those of us who sit too much, i.e., the possibility of prolonged sitting adversely affecting one’s health, should be scary for many, including therapists.
 Obesity, metabolic syndrome, heart disease, diabetes, and more are possible hazards.
 Even regular gym-type workouts apparently don’t offset the risks (though are still recommended for overall health and fitness.)

-So now a new field called inactivity physiology has emerged that “explores the effects of our increasingly butt-bound, tech-driven lives, as well as a deadly new epidemic researchers have dubbed ‘sitting disease'” (Selene Yeager, Womens Health).
+Barring that likelihood, a new field called inactivity physiology is emerging.
+It “explores the effects of our increasingly butt-bound, tech-driven lives, as well as a deadly new epidemic researchers have dubbed ‘sitting disease'” (Selene Yeager, Womens Health).

 The following infographic on “Sitting Disease” is provided by Just Stand.org:

 A slideshow called “Sedentary Behavior and Inactivity Physiology” created by Yannis Guerra, a Chicago-based doctor, carries a subtitle of “Killing you softly and gently.”
 In other words: Sitting disease may kill…but it doesn’t hurt a bit.

 Or does it?
 When we sit too much, our posture and backs suffer too.

 Sitting is so all-around unhealthy it’s been dubbed the “new smoking.”

 So, what can everyone do?
 Well, logically, of course, if sitting is like smoking:

 - We should only be allowed to do it outdoors or in well-ventilated areas for brief periods during our workday.
 If you’re going to insist on bending your body into a lap like that, take it outside.